dboddie-canonical-work/disgorged-docs/gadget-snaps.rst

 The gadget metadata and content defines: - The layout of the volumes that comprise the device storage and image - Configuration for the bootloader to use.
 The gadget also ships the bootloader itself and other boot assets. - Default configuration options to use when snaps are installed. - Interface connections configured in the ``connections:`` section are executed on the device’s first boot only.
 Later changes to this section – that is, changes added to the device at run time through gadget refreshes – are not applied. - Optional hooks that are invoked to control and customise the behaviour over the device lifecycle, e.g. installation, initialisation and establishing device identity, factory reset.

 See `Building a gadget snap <https://ubuntu.com/core/docs/gadget-building>`__ for details on how a gadget snap can be built.
-For store deployment, gadget snaps must be produced by the device `brand <glossary.md>`__, as defined in the `model assertion <https://ubuntu.com/core/docs/reference/assertions/model>`__, or a reference gadget must be used.
+For store deployment, gadget snaps must be produced by the device :ref:`brand <glossary>`, as defined in the `model assertion <https://ubuntu.com/core/docs/reference/assertions/model>`__, or a reference gadget must be used.
 It is perfectly possible for different models to share a gadget snap.

 --------------